waydabber/BetterDisplay/README.md

 ### Features

 - **NEW!
-Convert your internal and natively connected external displays to smoothly-scaled HiDPI displays on Apple Silicon - now even without mirroring a dummy!** *
+Convert your internal and natively connected external displays to smoothly-scaled HiDPI displays on Apple Silicon - now even without mirroring a dummy (displays with notch, HDR, HDCP, high refresh rate fully supported)!** *
 - **NEW!
 Reach the full brightness potential of your XDR or HDR display!** *
 - **NEW!
 Change the display's brightness, volume and colors via software and hardware (DDC) control via sliders and native or custom keyboard shortcuts!**
 - **NEW!
 Create custom HiDPI resolutions for real displays manually and redefine certain system display parameters! - Pro not required!**